-K. Duty to Provide Information [40 CFR122.41(h)]
+K. Duty to Provide Information [40 CFR 122.41(h)]

-- 1. The permittees shall furnish, within a reasonable time, any information the Regional Water Board or U.S. EPA may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this Order. - 2.
-The permittees shall also furnish to the Regional Water Board, upon request, copies of records required to be kept by this Order.
+- 1. The Permittees shall furnish, within a reasonable time, any information the Regional Water Board or U.S. EPA may request to determine whether cause exists for modifying, revoking and reissuing, or terminating this Order. - 2.
+The Permittees shall also furnish to the Regional Water Board, upon request, copies of records required to be kept by this Order.

-L. Twenty-Four Hour Reporting [40 CFR122.41(l)(6)]1
+L. Twenty-Four Hour Reporting $[40 \text{ CFR } 122.41(l)(6)]^1$

-1. The permittees shall report to the Regional Water Board any noncompliance that may endanger health or the environment.
-Any information shall be provided orally within 24 hours from the time any permittee becomes aware of the circumstances.
-A written submission shall also be provided within 5 days of the time the permittee becomes aware of the circumstances.
-The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times and, if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+- 1. The Permittees shall report to the Regional Water Board any noncompliance that may endanger health or the environment.
+Any information shall be provided orally within 24 hours from the time any Permittee becomes aware of the circumstances.
+A written submission shall also be provided within 5 days of the time the Permittee becomes aware of the circumstances.
+The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times and, if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance. - 2.
+The Regional Water Board may waive the required written report on a case-by-case basis.